talbright/go-zookeeper/README.md

 #### Znode API

-The following operation on Znodes are available:
+The following are fundamental operations on Znodes:
 * Create
 * Get
 * Set